gabrielsaviank/AlleTemp-Spring/README.md

 #### Docker Approach Mac ARM (M1, M2, M3, M4):
         * brew install docker
         * brew install colima (because you're not a wanker to use GUI)
-        * docker-compose up --build (This will create the Mongo Image)
+        * docker-compose up --build (This will create the Mongo Image) or
+        * mvn clean package (to make sure youre using the last build)
         * docker build -t alletemp .
         * docker run -p 8080:8080 -p 5005:5005 alletemp
 Make sure you have 5005:5005 otherwise debugging will not work